AWS Shield Standard

 AWS Shield Advanced

-AWS Shield Advanced provides enhanced detection, inspecting network flows and also monitoring application layer traffic to your Elastic IP address, Elastic Load Balancing (ELB), Amazon CloudFront, or Amazon Route 53 resources.
-Using additional techniques like resource specific monitoring, AWS Shield Advanced provides granular detection of DDoS attacks.
-AWS Shield Advanced detects application layer DDoS attacks like HTTP floods or DNS query floods by baselining traffic on your resource and identifying anomalies.
+AWS Shield Advanced provides enhanced detection, inspecting network flows of traffic to your protected Elastic IP address, Elastic Load Balancing (ELB), Amazon CloudFront, AWS Global Accelerator or Amazon Route 53 resources.
+Using additional techniques like resource specific monitoring, AWS Shield Advanced uses resource and region specific granular detection of DDoS attacks.
+AWS Shield Advanced also detects application layer DDoS attacks like HTTP floods or DNS query floods by baselining traffic on your resource and identifying anomalies.

 Advanced attack mitigation

-AWS Shield Advanced provides you with more sophisticated automatic mitigations for attacks targeting your applications running on Amazon Elastic Compute Cloud (EC2), Elastic Load Balancing (ELB), Amazon CloudFront, and Amazon Route 53 resources.
+AWS Shield Advanced provides you with more sophisticated automatic mitigations for attacks targeting your applications running on protected Amazon Elastic Compute Cloud (EC2), Elastic Load Balancing (ELB), Amazon CloudFront, AWS Global Accelerator, and Amazon Route 53 resources.
 Using advanced routing techniques, AWS Shield Advanced automatically provides additional mitigation capacity to protect against larger DDoS attacks.
 The AWS DDoS Response Team (DRT) also applies manual mitigations for more complex and sophisticated DDoS attacks.
 For application layer attacks, you can use AWS WAF to respond to incidents.
 With AWS WAF you can set up proactive rules like Rate Based Blacklisting to automatically block bad traffic, or respond immediately to incidents as they happen.
-There is no additional charge for using AWS WAF for application layer protection.
+There is no additional charge for using AWS WAF for application layer protection on AWS Shield Advanced protected resources.
 You can also engage directly with the DRT to place AWS WAF rules on your behalf, in response to an application layer DDoS attack.
-The DRT will diagnose the attack and, with your permission, apply mitigations on your behalf.
+The DRT will diagnose the attack and, with your permission, can apply mitigations on your behalf.

 Visibility and attack notification

-AWS Shield Advanced gives you complete visibility into DDoS attacks with near real-time notification via Amazon CloudWatch and detailed diagnostics on the “AWS WAF and AWS Shield” Management Console.
-Working with the DDoS Response Team (DRT) you can access post-event analysis and investigation.
+AWS Shield Advanced gives you complete visibility into DDoS attacks with near real-time notification via Amazon CloudWatch and detailed diagnostics on the “AWS WAF and AWS Shield” Management Console or APIs.
 You can also view a summary of prior attacks from the “AWS WAF and AWS Shield” Management Console.

 DDoS cost protection